antronerds/r2-tutorials/docs/R2_Dataset_Addition.md

 identical to the example given below, as R2 will then recognize it as such.
 How an event is defined, may differ (overall / relapsefree etc).
 This can be expressed in the name of the file that is being provided.
-For example, the file below would be named �overall.txt�.
-Subsequent Kaplan curves would get the name �overall survival� on the y-axis.
+For example, the file below would be named "overall.txt".
+Subsequent Kaplan curves would get the name "overall survival" on the y-axis.